If there was anything I thought I knew when I was an insulin-fearing keto zealot, it was:

 - When you eat, rather than focusing on avoiding short term blood sugar and insulin spikes, you should focus on higher satiety nutrient-dense food that will reduce your cravings and allow you to lose body fat.

-By using your blood sugars as a fuel gauge to return to just below your personal trigger, you ensure a long term negative energy balance.
-Over time insulin, blood sugars, waist, body fat and improved metabolic health will follow.
+We designed Data-Driven Fasting to solve the energy balance problem and avoids the many pitfalls and shortcomings of calorie tracking.
+Using your blood sugars as a fuel gauge to return to just below your personal trigger ensures a long-term negative energy balance.
+Over time, insulin, blood sugars, waist, body fat and improved metabolic health will follow.

 If you want to find Your Personal Trigger you can download our free baselining sheet here or download our free 130-page Data-Driven Fasting Manual here to learn all about how you can use Data-Driven Fasting to fine-tune your intermittent fasting routine to optimise your pre-meal blood sugars.